 In July 2018, the Oakville AVA celebrates 25 years.

-It was officially established as an American Viticultural Area in 1993.
-Listen as some of Oakville's Vintners and Winemakers explain why Oakville is a special place to grow exceptional Cabernet Sauvignon.
+Oakville was officially established as an American Viticultural Area in 1993.
+Listen as some of our Vintners and Winemakers explain why Oakville is a special place to grow exceptional Cabernet Sauvignon.

 Exceptional Napa Valley Cabernet Sauvignon